Obama to launch immigration push in Nevada next week

 “I applaud him for announcing his commitment at the very beginning of this term and hope that the bipartisan process that is ongoing in the Senate will lead us to passage of a bill he can sign,” he said.

+Senator Marco Rubio, a Florida Republican often mentioned as a future presidential contender, has also begun drawing up his own set of proposals he hopes can appeal to conservatives.
+The White House has voiced interest in hearing more about his ideas.

-Additional reporting by Rachelle Younglai, Jeff Mason and Roberta Rampton; Editing by Peter Cooney
+Additional reporting by Jeff Mason and Roberta Rampton; Editing by Peter Cooney